microbiomedata/nmdc-metadata/docs/GeolocationValue.md

 ## Parents

  *  is_a: [NormalizedValue](NormalizedValue.md) - The value that was specified for an annotation in parsed/normalized form.
-This could be a range of different types
+This could be a range of different types.

 ## Attributes